 Paying for something is always a hurdle.
 Studies have shown that if purchasing is easier, people will buy more.
 People may give up on a transaction simply because paying is too tedious.

 Airbnb initially built their payment system after the founder, Brian Chesky, had an awkward experience using the site: he was staying with a host he didn’t know, and forgot to bring enough cash with him.
 When it came time to pay, he had to ask the host if he could go pick up some cash from an ATM.
 The trust between him and the host was broken.
 After Airbnb started offering online payments, the problem disappeared.
 The guest and the host no longer had to have the money conversation.
 Uber customers get a similar benefit: there is no need to ask the taxi driver to make an ATM stop.

 If the payment is made in advance, the customer takes on the risk that the provider is a no-show or that they do not get the product they ordered.
 Again, the marketplace can help by becoming a middleman.
 An “escrow” service is one way to do this: the marketplace captures the payment and notifies the provider about it, but doesn’t move the money to the provider before they have completed the service in question.

 The challenge with escrow is that it is quite heavily regulated, and regulation varies by country.
-Before using escrow, it is a good idea to research the legislation specific to your country and industry.
+Luckily, payment service providers focusing on marketplaces have different ways of navigating the regulation.

 If you do not want to offer escrow, you have two alternatives.
 You can preauthorize the customer’s credit card without charging it, and keep the preauthorization until the money needs to be moved.
 This is enough in most cases.
 However, the longer the hold period, the bigger the risk that the money transfer fails when you finally initiate it.
 This would leave the provider in trouble.
 WePay describes this approach in more detail.